Why would I need a proof of liability letter?

 Legal liability insurance for an accident that takes place on the court and arises from the tennis professional's playing, practicing, teaching, or officiating in tennis, pickleball, and platform tennis.
 The policy protects the professional from any claim filed against them by the injured student under the above mentioned circumstances.

-Certified Members may add a Non-Member Teaching Assistant to their liability policy by remitting a $125 payment to the USPTA World Headquarters.
+Certified Professionals may add a Non-Member Teaching Assistant to their liability policy by remitting a $125 payment to the USPTA World Headquarters.
 The nonmember assistant must be 18 years or older and the certified member holding the policy must be on the premises while that assistant is teaching, otherwise the non-member coverage is void.
-Nonmember assistants are not covered for pickleball and platform tennis.
 The non-member insurance fee is nonrefundable, and is neither prorated nor transferable.
-When adding nonmember assistants, the effective date for their coverage is the date the letter and proper payment to the USPTA World Headquarters are received by the USPTA Insurance Department.
+When adding non-member assistants, the effective date for their coverage is the date the letter and proper payment to the USPTA World Headquarters are received by the USPTA Insurance Department.
 Reapplication must be made by the USPTA sponsor for the nonmember's insurance policy in a timely fashion each year, since no notices or invoices will be sent as a reminder.

 What should I do if an accident occurs on court?

-If it becomes necessary to report an accident, a member should call the World Headquarters immediately with all details of the accident and ask for James Stockwell, Insurance Department.
+If it becomes necessary to report an accident, a member should call the World Headquarters immediately with all details of the accident and ask for Susan Ruchti, Insurance Department.

 How do I obtain proof of coverage?